About Action on Pain

 Our Mobile Information Unit provides support and advice for people affected by chronic pain.

-In 2008 it visited North and South Wales as well as Scotland.
+In 2018 it visited North and South Wales as well as Scotland.
 In addition it attended several locations in East Anglia.
-More of the same happened during 2009 with visits to county shows,supermarkets, healthcare locations.
+More of the same happened during the following year with visits to county shows, supermarkets, healthcare locations.
 This is believed to be the only Mobile Information Unit in the world providing a service for people affected by chronic pain.
 It has proved to be a very popular initiative enabling Action on Pain to increase its profile by meeting more people affected by chronic pain.
 In addition PainLine receives several calls each week from people who having seen the unit “in transit” take our telephone number to call later.

 Such is its popularity the unit was stopped by traffic police on the A1 whilst heading North.
 Our volunteer driver fearing the worst was both relieved and amused to be asked by one of the officers if they could give him some information on treatment for chronic pain.
 Needless to say we were able to oblige!

-In 2010 the Mobile Information Unit was used no less that 64 times during the year covering some 5028 miles.
+By 2019 the Mobile Information Unit had been used no less than 198 times covering some 24000 miles.
 As always we assess the impact of the unit and the feedback we get from our visitors.
-What we learnt this year has enabled us to upgrade the vehicle to make it more user-friendly, upgrade the resources that it carries, broaden the geographical split of the venues we have attended.
-It is reassuring that the unit continues to provide an ever-growing service which we further developed in 2011.
+What we have learned enabled us to upgrade the vehicle to make it more user-friendly, upgrade the resources that it carries, broaden the geographical split of the venues we have attended.
+It is reassuring that the unit continued to provide an ever-growing service over the years which sadly came to a grinding halt in 2020 with the COVID19 pandemic.

-In 2012 we continued the work of the unit visiting various locations around the U.K. which raised the profile of chronic pain in general as well as being able to help people with their individual needs.
-What did become clear is that access to chronic pain services within the NHS is becoming more fragmented with serious concerns relating to the new Commissioning Groups being set up in 2013.
+We continued the work of the unit visiting various locations around the U.K. which raised the profile of chronic pain in general as well as being able to help people with their individual needs.
+What did become clear is that access to chronic pain services within the NHS is becoming more fragmented with serious concerns relating to the new Commissioning Groups when they were set up in 2013.
 The overall view indicates that people believe pain management services will further suffer becoming even more fragmented.

 Life on the road in 2015 provided a number of opportunities for our volunteers to provide support and advice to people affected by chronic pain. what became clear on our travels is that it is getting more difficult to get referred to a pain clinic and that the services when available are becoming rationed and fragmented with particular problems in Scotland and Wales.
 The Care Commissioning Groups(CCG) all have their own interpretation of how pain services should be available and delivered which has led to a really confused arena.
 In our home county of Norfolk there are FIVE CCGs each doing their own thing and we give no prizes for those who suffer!

-In 2016 we will be out again pounding the tarmac hoping for a drier summer as we explore new venues.
-As we write we are waiting to see if we are granted funding to mount an innovative campaign that has the potential to make a real impact in the pain world.
+In 2016 we were out again pounding the tarmac hoping for a drier summer as we explore new venues.
+We were waiting to see if we are granted funding to mount an innovative campaign that has the potential to make a real impact in the pain world.
 Our Mobile Information Unit will be at the forefront of this campaign as well as visiting its usual haunts.
 As always if you see us come and have a chat-there is a good chance the kettle will be on and if you are really luck a biscuit or two!

-Already in 2017 we have been out and about with the Mobile Information Unit as well as with our brand new Exhibition Display stand which saw its debut at Health&Wellbeing exhibition at the NEC closely followed by Primary Care also at the NEC both of which were very successful for Action on Pain.
+In 2017 we were out and about with the Mobile Information Unit as well as with our brand new Exhibition Display stand which saw its debut at Health&Wellbeing exhibition at the NEC closely followed by Primary Care also at the NEC both of which were very successful for Action on Pain.
 We then spoke at the Anglian Pain Society Conference being very well received with a hard hitting presentation on the current state and future prospects for pain services across the NHS.
-We have two events booked in August, one in London and the other here in Norfolk at the glorious Blickling Hall.
+We had two events booked in August, one in London and the other here in Norfolk at the glorious Blickling Hall.
 Each of these events demonstrates our commitment to reaching out to as many people affected by chronic pain which you cannot effectively do whilst just”flying a desk”

 Action on Pain has developed a reputation for its strong stance on lobbying/campaigning on behalf of those people affected by chronic pain.
 The fact that the level of service provision within the NHS for pain in no way matches the need leaving many people totally stranded by their pain.
 In a modern society like the UK it does seem unfair that people are denied access to services that could help them.
 Equally unfair is that pure logic suggests that by helping people at an early stage the future demand on both the healthcare and benefits system would be far less.
 So where is the evidence we hear the politicians and healthcare commissioners shout.
 Well just perhaps that evidence is called common sense which in this target-driven society is now so often neglected.